 - Recently had surgery, especially of the abdomen or chest

 - Used medical devices that stay in the body for some time, like urinary or IV catheters

 - Were in intensive care units or cancer or transplant wards

 - Already have VRE growing in your intestines or genital tracts.
 Doctors call this “being colonized” with the bacteria.

 Symptoms and Diagnosis

 VRE comes with a number of symptoms.
 Yours might actually be caused not by VRE, but by other infections it can trigger, like urinary tract infections, bloodstream infections, and wound infections.

 The time between when you’re infected and when you develop symptoms varies, too.

-You doctor will take a sample from the affected area and send it to a lab.
-If the sample tests positive -- meaning you have VRE -- he’ll do more tests to find out which antibiotic will best treat it.
+Your doctor will take a sample from the affected area and send it to a lab.
+If the sample tests positive -- meaning you have VRE -- they’ll do more tests to find out which antibiotic will best treat it.